mcpmessenger/server/README.md

 - Extract Text → Analyze Sentiment

 ### Error Handling
-- If a step fails, the user is notified with a clear error message.
+- If a step fails, the user/app is notified with a clear error message.
-- The user can view which step failed and retry or edit the chain.
+- The user/app can view which step failed and retry or edit the chain.

-### Chained Command GUI
+### Chained Command API/GUI

 **Key Features:**
+- **API for Chained Commands:**
+  - Apps can POST a workflow (array of steps) to `/api/workflow`.
+  - Each step specifies provider, command, prompt, and (optionally) API key.
-- **Command Builder Modal/Panel:**
+- **(Optional) Command Builder Modal/Panel:**
   - Users can visually add, remove, and reorder steps in a workflow.
   - Each step is represented as a card or block with editable parameters.
 - **Inline Chaining in Chat:**